mitre/fieldmanual/sphinx-docs/Plugin-library.md

 ## Sandcat

-The Sandcat plugin contains the default agent that CALDERA ships with.
-Sandcat is written in GoLang for cross-platform compatibility.
+The Sandcat plugin contains CALDERA's the default agent, which is written in GoLang for cross-platform compatibility.

-Sandcat agents require network connectivity to CALDERA at port 8888.
+The agent will periodically beacon to the C2 server to receive instructions, execute instructions on the target host, and then send results back to the C2 server.
+The agent also supports payload downloads, file uploads, and a variety of execution and C2 communication options.
+For more details, see the [Sandcat plugin details](plugins/sandcat/Sandcat-Details.md)

 ### Deploy